Bob Coecke

-Bob Coecke (born 23 July 1968) is a Belgian theoretical physicist and logician who is Chief Scientist at quantum computing company Quantinuum.
+Bob Coecke (born 23 July 1968) is a Belgian theoretical physicist and logician.
 He was Professor of Quantum foundations, Logics, and Structures at Oxford University until 2020.
-He is also Distinguished Visiting Research Chair at the Perimeter Institute for Theoretical Physics.
+He was Chief Scientist at quantum computing company Quantinuum, until 2025 and founded a startup called Relational Intelligence in 2026.
+He is also Distinguished Visiting Research Chair at the Perimeter Institute for Theoretical Physics, and Emeritus Fellow at Wolfson College, Oxford.